 A second, and more subtle, kind of file layout transformation involves the structure of the data.
 Generally, databases store major genres of information separately, joining them together when presenting them to the user.
 To give a higher education admissions example, prior education information is usually stored separately from contact information, and those pieces of information are tied to the relevant person and application records, also stored separately.
 The way that these major genres of information are delivered by Liaison's tools may not match the way your local system expects to receive them.
 For example, if Liaison's tool delivers previously attended college information as separate columns with a single row for each applicant, but your local system requires that previously attended college information be delivered with one row per college, you'll have to pivot that data from columns to rows.

 Continuing with data content transformations, your local system likely has data storage restrictions on its fields.
 Fields in your local system may be limited to containing values that conform to specified data types.
-For example, a field containing GRE Quantitative scores may only be able to store integer-type values, in which case, loading a string type value would cause some sort of problem (either the load will fail or the data loaded will be incomplete).
-Additionally, fields may be limited to the amount of data they can store.
-For example, a street address field may be limited to containing 50 characters, in which case, loading values with more than 50 characters will cause some sort of problem (either the load will fail or the data loaded will be incomplete).
+For example, a field containing GRE quantitative scores may only be able to store integer-type values.
+In this case, loading a string type value would cause some sort of problem (either the load will fail or the data loaded will be incomplete).
+Additionally, fields may be limited in the amount of data they can store.
+For example, a street address field may be limited to containing 50 characters.
+In this case, loading values with more than 50 characters will cause some sort of problem (either the load will fail or the data loaded will be incomplete).